 Because each client generally receives a license to the majority of the Company's patent assets, the Company is unable to reliably determine the pattern over which its patent assets are consumed.
 As a result, the Company amortizes each patent asset on a straight-line basis.
 The amortization period is equal to the asset's estimated economic useful life.
 Estimating the economic useful life of patent assets requires significant management judgment.
-The Company considers various factors in estimating the economic useful lives of its patent assets, including the remaining statutory life of the underlying patents, the applicability of the assets to future clients, the vesting period for current clients to obtain perpetual licenses to such patent assets, any contractual commitments by clients that are related to such patent assets, its estimate of the period of time during which the Company may sign subscription agreements with prospective clients that may find relevance in the patent assets, the vesting period for which such clients earn the right to a perpetual license in the asset and the remaining contractual term of the Company's existing clients at the time of acquisition.
-In certain instances, where the Company acquires patent assets and secures related client committed cash flows that extend beyond the statutory life of the underlying patents, the useful life may extend beyond the statutory life of the patents.
-As of December 31, 2013, the estimated economic useful life of the Company's patent assets generally ranged from 24 to 60 months.
-The weighted-average estimated economic useful life of patent assets acquired since inception was 47 months.
-The weighted-average estimated economic useful life of patent assets acquired during the year ended December 31, 2013 was 39 months.
-The Company periodically evaluates whether events and circumstances have occurred that may warrant a revision to the remaining estimated useful life of its patent assets.
+The Company considers various factors in estimating the economic useful lives of its patent assets, including the remaining statutory life of the underlying patents, the applicability of the assets to future clients, the vesting period for current clients to obtain perpetual licenses to such patent assets, any contractual commitments by clients that are related to such patent assets, its estimate of the period of time during which the Company may sign subscription agreements with prospective clients that may find relevance in the patent assets, and the remaining contractual term of the Company's existing clients at the time of acquisition.
+In certain instances, where the Company acquires patent assets and secures related client committed cash flows that extend beyond the statutory life of the underlying patent assets generally ranged from 24 to 60 months.
+The weighted-average estimated economic useful life of patent assets acquired since inception was 45 months.
+The weighted-average estimated economic useful life of patent assets and circumstances have occurred that may warrant a revision to the remaining estimated useful life of its patent assets.